 In 2005 the Foundation welcomed Massachusetts General Hospital to the Karin Grunebaum family of supported institutions – sponsoring clinical 2-year post-graduate surgical research Fellowships at the world-renowned pancreatic cancer laboratory of former Trustee Dr. Andrew Warshaw – the hospital’s Surgeon-in-Chief.

 In 2006 the Trustees decided that the fight against cancer could be more efficiently waged if the Foundation’s funding was channeled to directly help cancer researchers who had already decided that cancer research was to be their life’s work.
-Accordingly, the Foundation decided to annually sponsor projects by junior faculty members at Harvard Medical School and Boston University School of Medicine involved in clinical or translational cancer research, in addition to the ongoing sponsorship of a 2-year post-graduate surgical research Fellowships at Massachusetts General Hospital.
+Accordingly, the Foundation decided to annually sponsor projects by junior faculty members at Harvard Medical School and Boston University School of Medicine involved in clinical or translational cancer research.

 In 2011 the Trustees also started funding training programs for potential new cancer researchers at both Harvard Medical School and Boston University School of Medicine.
-At Harvard Medical School we annually sponsor the Fall Welcome Event, the Student data Club and the Seminar Speaker Lunch Series for medical students participating in the Biological and Biomedical Sciences Cancer Biology Area of Concentration.
-At Boston University, we sponsor the Karin Grunebaum Summer Research Fellowships which provides an opportunity for promising medical and college students to spend a summer working in the laboratory of a leading cancer scientist.
+At Harvard Medical School from 2011 - 2016 we annually sponsored the Fall Welcome Event, the Student data Club and the Seminar Speaker Lunch Series for medical students participating in the Biological and Biomedical Sciences Cancer Biology Area of Concentration.
+At Boston University, we continue to sponsor the Karin Grunebaum Summer Research Fellowships which provides an opportunity for promising medical and college students to spend a summer working in the laboratory of a leading cancer scientist.